microsoft/hands-on-lab-azure-functions/docs/workshop.md

 - The blob will be stored in the container identified by `STORAGE_ACCOUNT_CONTAINER` which is an environment variable.
 - The blob will be named `{rand-guid}.wav` which resolves to a UUID followed by `.wav`.
 - `AudioUploadStorage` is the name of the prefix in the App setting which will be used to connect to the blob storage account using a managed identity.
-Behind the sceneds the Azure Function will search for a concatenation of this connection name with `__serviceUri` to connect to the Storage Account.
+Behind the scenes the Azure Function will fetch the app setting called `AudioUploadStorage__serviceUri` and use it to connect to the Storage Account where audio files are uploaded.

 In fact if you open the Azure Function App resource started with `func-std` in the [Azure Portal][az-portal] and go to the `Environment variables` panel.
-You should see in App Settings the `STORAGE_ACCOUNT_CONTAINER` set to `audios` and another entry called `AudioUploadStorage__serviceUri` use the managed identity.
+You should see in App Settings the `STORAGE_ACCOUNT_CONTAINER` set to `audios` and another entry called `AudioUploadStorage__serviceUri` used to locate the storage account.

-Also the role of `Storage Blob Data Owner` was already be inside to your Azure Function app identity.
-This role and the `AudioUploadStorage__serviceUri` environment variable will enable the use of managed identy mecanism, so you don't need to use any connection string to connec the Azure Function with the Storage account.
+As part of the workshop, the `Storage Blob Data Owner` was already assigned to your Azure Function's managed identity.
+This role together with the `AudioUploadStorage__serviceUri` environment variable will allow the function to access the Storage account securely without needing to use a connection string.

 Next, you will need to update the class `AudioUpload` to add the logic for reading the file from the request, and then use `AudioUploadOutput` to perform the blob upload and returning the response.